semanirudh94-lang/Smart-Laptop-Monitor/README.md

 ### Run Monitoring Agent

-Compile and run the C++ monitoring agent.
+ Click on the start.bat file and the c++ program will automatically complie

 ### Open Dashboard